-Members will be provided with a written response by certified or registered mail to a complaint within 30 days of the date the complaint was received.
-This time limit may be extended by mutual agreement between the Member and us.
-Any extension will not exceed 30 days from the date of the agreement.
+A written response will be sent to you by certified or registered mail.
+This will be sent within 30 days of receipt of the complaint.
+This time limit may be extended by mutual agreement between you and HPHC.
+Any extension will not be more than 30 days from the date of the agreement.
 Any such agreement must be in writing.

-If a complaint requires the review of medical records, the date of receipt will be the date we receive a signed authorization to release or obtain protected health information.
-No complaint will be deemed received until actual receipt of the complaint at the appropriate address or phone number listed in the section VI.B.
+When the complaint requires review of medical records, the date of receipt will be the date a signed authorization to release or obtain PHI is received.
+No complaint will be deemed received until it is received at the appropriate address or phone number.
+The address and phone number are listed in the section VI.B.
 HOW TO FILE AN APPEAL.